rainleander/insecure-api-project/README.md

 ### Step 2: Build and Run with Docker Compose

-Ensure that Docker and Docker Compose are installed on your system.
-You can check by running `docker -v` and `docker-compose -v`.
+Ensure that [Docker and Docker Compose](https://docs.docker.com/get-docker/) are installed and running on your system.
+You can check by running `docker -v` and `docker-compose -v` to confirm installation.
 If they are not installed, please install them before proceeding.
+Run `docker ps` to confirm status.

 In the root directory of the cloned repository, start the application by running: